 Hike or bike through spectacular scenery along the rim of the high plateau that peers into the gaping mouths of craters that have been carved out in slow motion by the elements.
 Trace the curves of the crater in an anti-clockwise direction from Mark’s Lookout, Lions Lookout or Rotary Clubs Lookout along the Crater Lakes Trail.
-Note: the 4.2 km track is not a defined path and includes steep inclines and stairs.
+Note: the 4.2-kilometre track is not a defined path and includes steep inclines and stairs.
 It can take about 1.5 hours to complete.

-One of the favourite local meditative pastimes in the Mount Gambier region is surf fishing at Port MacDonnell at the jetty, breakwater or boat ramp.
+One of the favourite local meditative pastimes in the Mount Gambier region is fishing at Port MacDonnell at the jetty, breakwater or boat ramp.
 Expect to haul in everything from King George whiting and squid to tommy ruff and silver trevally.

 After checking into your executive spa suite at the Commodore on the Park, you can sashay down to the hotel restaurant that keeps its food miles to a minimum, sourcing most of its produce from the Limestone Coast and wines from the Coonawarra.
 Before retiring to your room, check out what’s on offer at the hotel’s whisky bar.

-Start your Sunday right with a big breakfast feast at Metro Bakery, before really treating yourself with a cellar door crawl.
+Start your day right with a big breakfast feast at Metro Bakery, before really treating yourself with a cellar door crawl.
 The afternoon sun calls for a snorkel at the Piccaninnie Ponds Conservation Park, before unwinding and celebrating your Mount Gambier long weekend with cocktails at Macs Hotel.